joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/handling-errors-example-custom-errors-application.md

     }

 To be validated, an employee must belong to one (and only one) cost center.
-If the employee doesn’t belong to any cost centers, the method throws a FatalError, which bubbles up to the `validateData()` method in the main application file.
+If the employee doesn't belong to any cost centers, the method throws a FatalError, which bubbles up to the `validateData()` method in the main application file.
 If the employee belongs to more than one cost center, a WarningError is thrown.
 The final check in the XML validator is that the user has exactly one social